prathameshrp/todo-list/README.md

-# webpack-template
+# TODO List Web App
-All required initial configuration to get started with webpack
+A to do list app made with best practices